PlVasilev/VueJS-App-Luxury-homes/README.md

 Not logged user can only see landing page register and login.

 Logged in User can add listing, edit it and remove it.
-Logged in Uesr can view all listings choose from them and send request to see them and probably after that buy them.
+Logged in User can view all listings choose from them and send request to see them and probably after that buy them.

 ## Entities